RosettaCommons/demos/tutorials/Tutorial_0_How_To_Read_These_Tutorials/Tutorial_0_Tutorial_Setup.md

 ##Do The Following for Each Tutorial
 In order for the hands-on portions of these tutorials to function correctly, you must make your current working directory that of the tutorial you want to run; IE for this tutorial, your current working directory must be (IE "you must be in") Rosetta/demos/tutorials/tutorial_0.
 Therefore, cd into the directory for the tutorial you want to run; see Tutorial 2 for a brief description of how to use cd.
+If you have previously run a tutorial and wish to re-run it, make sure you delete the contents of the tutorial_output folder; by default, Rosetta will abandon a job rather than overwrite an existing output file, so the output directory must be clean for the tutorials to properly execute.